 If your home does not meet a county or municipal building code, it probably has a code violation.
 Many homes have some sort of code violation.
-This is because building codes change all the time, and a house that was code-compliant when you bought it may now be behind current standards.
-These innocent violations are “grandfathered” in, which means they are not regarded as violations if the home was up to code when it was built.
+This is because building codes change all the time and a house that was code-compliant when you bought it may now be behind current standards.
+These innocent code violations are “grandfathered” in, which means they are not regarded as code violations if the home was up to code when it was built.
 Unless there’s a safety issue, you won’t have to bring the home up to current code.

-Most serious code violations happen because the homeowner adds more living space without the proper permission.
+Most serious code violations happen because the homeowner adds more living space without proper permission.
 Other examples include water heaters or electrical points installed without a permit, failure to use non-flame retardant roofing material and the absence of smoke detectors: the list is endless.

-Once you purchase a home you inherit the violations along with it.
-Most buyers want you to provide them with clear and marketable title.
+Once you purchase a home you inherit the code violations along with it.
+Most buyers want you to provide them with a clear and marketable title.
 Very few buyers will buy a property with liens, fines and open code violations against it.
 Selling a home with code violations can be close to impossible.
 Many municipalities levy huge fines and daily interest rates on the homeowners and these penalties accrue for years after the illegal work is carried out.
 Decades after the event, the code enforcement officer may require the current homeowner to fix the problem and bring the home up to the most current building code, often at great expense.

 Can I Just Not Say Anything About The Violation?

 No, you can’t.
 By law, sellers must make certain disclosures about the property to potential homebuyers.
 For example, the federal government requires sellers to notify buyers about lead paint in the property.
 State disclosures vary by state, but typically require the seller to disclose known structural problems, defects with the HVAC, electrical and plumbing systems and known code violations.
-And, if the buyer asks, you have to tell him about code violations openly and honestly, regardless of disclosure law.
+And, if the buyer asks, you have to tell him about code violations openly and honestly, regardless of the disclosure law.
 Closing a deal without making the necessary disclosures can bring a heap of trouble.
 At the very least, you’ll have to compensate the buyer for any financial loss.